Go to the page content

 4. Take medication or insulin as prescribed

 Never skip or alter doses without consulting your healthcare provider or discussing other medicines you may be taking, as this can lead to low blood sugar.
-Some people with type 2 diabetes will eventually require insulin - this is a normal part of disease progression, not a failure11.
+Some people with type 2 diabetes will eventually require insulin - this is a normal part of disease progression, not a failure.

 5. Manage stress

 Stress hormones can increase blood sugar.
-Managing stress through meditation, breathing exercises, light movement, or speaking to a friend can make a measurable difference in your levels, especially for those at risk of gestational diabetes9.
+Managing stress through meditation, breathing exercises, light movement, or speaking to a friend can make a measurable difference in your levels, especially for those at risk of gestational diabetes8,15.

 6. Be consistent